tendermint/farming/x/farming/spec/03_state_transitions.md

 - Staking Coins for Farming
   - Each `farmingPlan` predefines list of `stakingCoinWeights` using `sdk.DecCoins`
-  - `weight` mean that each group of stakers with each coin `denom` will receive each predefined `weight` of the total rewards
+  - `weight` mean that each group of farmers with each coin `denom` will receive each predefined `weight` of the total rewards

 - Multiple Farming Coins within a `farmingPoolAddress`
   - If `farmingPoolAddress` has multiple kinds of coins, then all coins are identically distributed following the given `farmingPlan`